Leyla Aylin

 Get our needs met

-These can be important endeavors, but they can also become subtle ways we focus on getting something, doing something and end up self-abandoning.
+These can be vital parts of our self-discovery, but they can also become subtle ways we focus on getting something or doing something and end up self-abandoning.

-Instead of turning towards our own felt center, we unintentionally turn towards something or someone else.
+Instead of stepping into our own lived center, we unintentionally turn towards something or someone else.
+Keeping us from ourselves and the people we want to be closer to.

 So we circle frustrating patterns despite feeling so close to getting it, sometimes even after years of therapy or self-work, because no one showed us another way.

 "Leyla cuts through the noise, she sees what other professionals often miss.
 But she does so with tenderness.
-She holds all the protectors, defenses, the sneaky therapeutic or spiritual ways we self-abandon and the people-pleasing, with compassion and respect...so you can find what's real underneath.
+She holds all the protectors, defenses, the people-pleasing, the sneaky therapeutic or spiritual ways we self-abandon, with compassion and respect...so you can find what's real underneath.
 Then live from that place with agency and a freeing, reality affirming (not projective) profound intimacy with self and other.

 Alison Siggelkow, Psychotherapist